enjoy-digital/litex/doc/dataflow.rst

 When hardware implementation is not desired, Migen lets you program actor behaviour in "regular" Python.

 For this purpose, it provides a ``migen.actorlib.sim.SimActor`` class.
-The constructor takes a generator as parameter, and a list of endpoints (similarly to the base ``migen.flow.actor.Actor`` class).
-The generator implements the actor's behaviour.
+The constructor takes a generator as parameter, which implements the actor's behaviour.
+The user must derive the ``SimActor`` class and add endpoint attributes.
+The ``busy`` signal is provided by the ``SimActor`` class.

 Generators can yield ``None`` (in which case, the actor does no transfer for one cycle) or one or a tuple of instances of the ``Token`` class.
 Tokens for sink endpoints are pulled and the "value" field filled in.
 Tokens for source endpoints are pushed according to their "value" field.
 The generator is run again after all transactions are completed.